 - blood in the feces, urine, or sperm

-If symptoms are significant, or if they worsen rather than improve, the person should contact their doctor.
+If any side effects are significant or worsen rather than improving, the person should contact their doctor.

 - prolonged or heavy bleeding